pointave/SharkBit/README.md

-Certainly!
-Here's a well-formatted Markdown version of the information you provided:

----

 # SharkBit

 An efficient video tool for cycling through videos and making precise trims or captures, with intuitive keyboard shortcuts.